Graduate Certificate in Religious Studies

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

-For all applicants (current graduate students and non-KU students), please check the application requirements through the Religious Studies certificate page.
+For all applicants (current graduate students and non-KU students), please check the application requirements on the Religious Studies website.

 Potential students must submit a complete online graduate application.
 For additional questions regarding program requirements and application processes, please contact the Director of Graduate Studies, Dr. Jackie Brinton.
 Applicants may also contact the department directly:

 The University of Kansas

 The Graduate Certificate in Religious Studies requires 12 hours of coursework, chosen in consultation with the student's advisor or the Director of Graduate Studies.
 At least 50% of coursework for the certificate must be at the 700 level or above.